TheFern16/hippityhop/PRESS_RELEASE.md

   > Hippity Hop allows you to search songs based on the lyrics that you can't quite remember.

 ## Quote from You ##
-  > Hippity Hop is the greatest app since... ever.
+  > "Hippity Hop has helped a handful of people all over the world find the song they can't quite remember."

 ## How to Get Started ##
   > All you have to do is type in the lyrics that you can't remember.
 Slick search.
 Enjoy the magic!

 ## Customer Quote ##
-  > 'I can't believe how amazing this product was.' - Customer
+  > "Hippity Hop is the greatest app since... ever." - John Q. Public

 ## Closing and Call to Action ##
   > Download HH today!